Faculty Learning Communities

 FLC Facilitator Training (pre-recorded session)

-Grants of up to $5,000 per Faculty Learning Community will be awarded by the SBCTC.
-Grant applications will be accepted beginning September 17 through October 5, 2012.
-(See the 2012-13 FLC Grant Info document for details.)
+SBCTC will award grants of up to $5,000 per Faculty Learning Community.
+Grant applications will be accepted beginning September 16 through midnight October 5, 2013.
+(See the 2013-14 FLC Grant Info document for details.)

 System-wide professional development for faculty is necessary to achieve the following: